EddieM205/Pig-Dice-Game/README.md

 ## Game Rules

-The Pig Dice Game is a simple dice game where players take turns to roll a single die as many times as they wish, adding the value of each roll to a running total, but losing their gained score for the turn if they roll a 1.
+The Pig Dice Game is a simple dice game where players take turns to roll a single dice as many times as they wish, adding the value of each roll to a running total, but losing their gained score for the turn if they roll a 1.

 - Each turn, a player repeatedly rolls a die until either a 1 is rolled or the player decides to "hold":
   - If the player rolls a 1, they score nothing and it becomes the next player's turn.